zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 * The third query retrieves the execution history of all jobs from user_scheduler_job_run_details, including status, timestamps, run durations, and any additional information, ordered by most recent first.

 **Important*: Run each of these SQL statements separately — one at a time — while commenting out the other two.
 Graph Studio (and most Oracle tools) executes only one SQL statement per paragraph or cell, so separating them ensures each query runs correctly and displays its own results.

-The following set of SQL queries is used to monitor and troubleshoot Oracle Scheduler jobs.- The first query lists all jobs defined in the current schema (user_scheduler_jobs) and shows whether they’re enabled, their current state, and when they last and next ran.- The second query checks for jobs that are currently running, displaying their session ID, instance, elapsed time, and CPU usage.- The third query retrieves the execution history of all jobs from user_scheduler_job_run_details, including status, timestamps, run durations, and any additional information, ordered by most recent first.
-*Important: Run each of these SQL statements separately — one at a time — while commenting out the other two.
-Graph Studio (and most Oracle tools) executes only one SQL statement per paragraph or cell, so separating them ensures each query runs correctly and displays its own results.

 ```sql
 /* SELECT job_name,